Print out the entire Chapter 2 from here.

 (2.43) Must the district assess my child before she becomes ineligible for special education because of age or graduation with a regular diploma?

-(2.44) My child is in a private school.
-Must the district evaluate her for special education eligibility even if I have no intention of taking her out of her private school?
+(2.45) My child is in a private school.
+Must the district evaluate them for special education eligibility even if I have no intention of taking them out of their private school?

 The Larry P. v.
-Riles (Larry P.) case was filed in 1971 when five African-American children who had been placed in special education classes for the “educable mentally retarded” (EMR) in the San Francisco Unified School District filed suit in the Federal District Court of Northern California claiming that they had been wrongly placed in the EMR classes based on their performance on intelligence tests that were racially biased and discriminatory.
-[Larry P. v.
+Riles (Larry P.) case was filed in 1971 when five Black children who had been placed in special education classes for the “educable mentally retarded” (EMR) in the San Francisco Unified School District filed suit in the Federal District Court of Northern California arguing they had been wrongly placed in the EMR classes based on their performance on intelligence tests that were racially biased and discriminatory. [[Larry P. v.
 Riles, 495 F. Supp.
 926 (N.D.
 Cal.
-1979).]
-The suit also claimed that a disproportionate total number of African-American students were placed in EMR classes compared to the number of African-American students in the school system.
+1979).]]
+The suit also challenged the disproportionate rate at which Black students were placed in EMR classes compared to the number of Black students in the school system.

 (2.47) Does the Larry P. case affect all children who may need special education assessments?

-No. The ruling applies only to African-American students who may need special education services.
+No. The ruling applies only to Black students who may need special education services.
 However, some local districts have, on their own, expanded the ruling to include all children.

 (2.48) What was the Diana v.
 State Board of Education case?
 What impact does the Diana case have on Spanish-speaking students?